SystemsApproach/book/foundation/architecture.rst

    In addition to defining architectures and specifying protocols, there are yet other organizations that support the larger goal of interoperability.
-One example is the IANA (Internet Assigned Numbers Authority), which as its name impies, is responsible for handing out the unique identifiers needed to make the protocols work.
+One example is the IANA (Internet Assigned Numbers Authority), which as its name implies, is responsible for handing out the unique identifiers needed to make the protocols work.
 IANA, in turn, is a department within the ICANN (Internet Corporation for Assigned Names and Numbers), a non-profit